lapsumchan/camp/README.md

 library(MCMCpack)
 ```

-The data can be generated using the following code:
+Simulated data can be generated using the following code:

 ```
 seed <- 1